Greatest Wide Receivers in College Football History

 NFL career: Chicago Bears (2006-08), Seattle Seahawks (2009)

-Bottom line: Mike Hass went from a lightly regarded walk-on to putting his name alongside the greatest wide receivers in Oregon State history.
-That group includes Chad Ochocinco and T.J.
+Bottom line: Mike Hass went from a lightly regarded walk-on from Portland's Jesuit High to putting his name alongside the greatest wide receivers in Oregon State history, alongside players like Chad Ochocinco and T.J.
 Houshmandzadeh.

 What's truly amazing about Hass being on this list is he didn't even catch a pass as a freshman in 2002.
 He played exclusively on special teams, then reeled off three consecutive 1,000-yard receiving seasons, before playing four seasons in the NFL.

 25. Derek Hagan

 College: Arizona State

 Receiving stats: 3,939 receiving yards, 258 receptions, 27 TD

 NFL career: Miami Dolphins (2006-08), New York Giants (2008-10), Oakland Raiders (2011, 2012), Buffalo Bills (2011), Tennessee Titans (2014)

 Bottom line: Derek Hagan played high school football at Palmdale High in Palmdale, California, with another future NFL player, safety Tyrone Culver, before setting records at Arizona State.